OTHRegensburgMedieninformatik/SPL-for-C/README.md

 ## Notes

->Tue to Clion use PTY for running Code the graphical window will closed immediately after the main routine is finished
+>Clion use PTY for running Code, this means the graphical window will be closed immediately after the main routine is finished
 >
->As a workaround set the run.processes.with.pty to flase
+>As a workaround set the run.processes.with.pty to false in CLion
 >Help -> Find Action ... -> Registry -> uncheck run.processes.with.pty -> close

 ## TODO